-1. Identify the left and right inner rails.
-They are labeled.
-2. Place the inner rail firmly against the side of the chassis, aligning the mushroom posts on the side of the chassis with the holes in the inner rail.
-3. Slide the inner rail forward toward the front of the chassis and under the posts until the quick release bracket snaps into place, securing the rail to the chassis.
-4. If desired, secure the rail with a locking screw.
+1. Confirm that the left and right inner rails have been correctly identified.
+2. Place the inner rail firmly against the side of the storage chassis, aligning the hooks on the side of the storage chassis with the holes in the inner rail.
+3. Slide the inner rail forward toward the front of the storage chassis until the rail clicks into the locked position, which secures the inner rail to the storage chassis.
+4. Secure the inner rail to the storage chassis with the screws provided.
+5. Repeat steps 1 through 4 above for the other inner rail.

 Figure 2-3.
-Installing the Rails
+Installing the Inner Rails